 As shown in Figure 3-20 over half the current supply contracts for municipal aggregation will expire in the 2014-2015 procurement year.
-Many of the renewal offers made by the suppliers to municipal aggregations may be out of the money relative to utility bundled supply prices, so there may be a considerable amount of return to utility service.
-Both Ameren and ComEd have assumed a wide range of switching fractions in their low and high scenarios (return to utility service would be represented as a decrease in the switching fraction over time).
+It is a possibility that mMany of the renewal offers made by the suppliers to municipal aggregations may be out of the money relative to utility bundled supply prices, so there may be a considerable amount of return to utility service.
+This is especially true if market prices rise between now and the expiration of municipal aggregation contracts.
+Both Ameren and ComEd have assumed a wide range of switching fractions in their low and high scenarios (return to utility service would be represented as a decrease in the switching fraction over time). (comment - also suggest discussion of a scenario where switching is higher than expected resulting in an over hedge position and assuming those hedges become out of the market, discuss the potential risk to the declining quantity of eligible retail customers).